lokeswarayadav-ar/ATR/README.md

 1. **Create a table with the data you want to embed from a huggingface dataset**

-    We'll create a table named `wiki` from a few rows of the english-language `wikimedia/wikipedia` dataset.
+    We'll create a table named `kb` from and load dataset knowledgebase from resources by running import API.

     First, we'll create the table: